janadari/The-Fob/README.md

 Other features --

 	database and folder fields can be fully customized.
-It is possible to add/modify/remove fields for individual folder or entire database;
+It is possible to add/modify/remove fields for individual folder or entire database.

-	Easy to customize your interface by changing  icons.
+	You can change icons and edit user inter-face as you like.

 ### Upcoming features

-	Your passwords will become secured with your fringer Print.
+	Your passwords will become secured with your fringer-print.

 	You will be able to work with so  many languages.